aidanconnolly/ga-ds829-your-development-environment/README.md

 | Solutions | Jupyter Notebook Practice Solutions | [Here](IpythonNotebookPractice/solution-code/ipynb_practice1-solution.ipynb) |
 | Extra Materials | Source Materials Adapted For This Lesson | [Here](IpythonNotebookPractice/assets/originals/) |

+The Jupyter Notebook Practice can be used as a take-home practice assignment.
+Students often do not understand Git, so the majority of this lesson will be understanding and practicing Git.

 ---